Overall Eligibility criteria

 Reservation Policy

-- Reservation policies as mandated by Govt. of India will apply.
+- Reservation policies as mandated by the Govt. of India will apply

 - Scheduled Caste (SC) – 15% of seats